ESTH 1010: Skin & Body Therapy Professional Practice

 - Epilation and Trichology

-- Consultation, Skin Analysis, and Prescription Consultation
+- Consultation, Skin Analysis, and Prescription Consultation and Evaluation

 - Natural Eyelash and Eyebrow Enhancements

-- Hand and Foot Treatments
+- Hand, Foot and Nail Treatments

 Learning resources